vanheeringen-lab/psap/README.rst

    psap annotate -f /path/to/peptide.fasta -o /output/directory

 Annotates a peptide fasta with biochemical features.
+This step is included in train and predict.